 In MCFL, both the plurality and the concurrence were troubled by the burdens placed upon nonprofit corporations by certain disclosure requirements.
 The plurality was concerned with the detailed record keeping, reporting schedules, and limitations on solicitation of funds to only “members” rather than the general public.
 Likewise, Justice O’Connor was concerned with the “organizational restraints,” including “a more formalized organizational form” and a significant loss of funding availability.

-Accordingly, any disclosure requirements imposed on “incidental committees” that compel generalized donor disclosure, as in H.B.
-1807, would likely be unconstitutional.
-Conversely, language that only requires the disclosure of those donations specifically intended for political contributions or expenditures would be constitutional, pursuant to an over forty-year-old unbroken chain of U.S. Supreme Court litigation.
+Accordingly, any disclosure requirements imposed on “incidental committees” that compel generalized donor disclosure, as in S.B.
+5219, would likely be unconstitutional.
+Conversely, language that only requires the disclosure of those contributions specifically intended for political contributions or expenditures would be constitutional, pursuant to a forty-year-old unbroken chain of U.S. Supreme Court litigation.

 Essentially, the proposed bill would force a nonprofit to either face disclosure to the government of its significant donors as well as other extensive regulatory costs, if it spends just $25,000 on activities that are poorly defined, or instead avoid speaking.
 MCFL noted that these sorts of “incentives” serve to “necessarily produce a result which the State [cannot] command directly.
 It only result[s] in a deterrence of speech which the Constitution ma[de] free.”

 IV.
 The proposed reporting thresholds for incidental committees are burdensome and would often uncouple the disclosed “donor” from the actual speech funded, resulting in “junk disclosure” by associating a donor with a communication they have no knowledge of or may not even support.